A Dwight Masterpiece: If There Was a Way

 So thanks to my friend Jim for being the answer man for all my Mac vs. PC questions.
 I’m pretty pumped about this if you can’t tell already.
 Thing is, I haven’t found a Mac owner who hasn’t raved about them.
 And they’re just – so – damn – cool!
 Sleek, slick, simple.

-So on to some music.
 The Blow is the brainchild of Portland, Oregon based performance artist Khaela Maricich and Jona Bechtolt.
 Artsy fartsy indie rockin’ performance artists – with a good beat.
 And the kids can dance to it.

-The Blow’s Official Site | MySpace
+The Blow’s Official Site.

-Buy their latest, Paper Television:
+Buy their latest, Paper Television.

 Friday Flashback: Richard Marx

-The CD single of Richard Marx‘s “Hazard” was the latest disc my 1 year old grabbed out of my CD rack.
-It prompted me to throw it in the CD drive and have a good listen.
+It prompted me to toss it in the CD drive and have a good listen.
 Early 90’s cheese?
 To some.
 But in my oh so humble opinion, still a good song.
 Nice tune, nice melody, nice singin’.
-It holds up!

-Richard Marx: Hazard (mp3)
+Richard Marx: Hazard

 Buy: Rush Street (1991)